theminor/yanta/README.md

 # yata

----
-Yet Another To-do App (yata) is a simple, git powered, encrypted, note-taking and task management app
+Yet Another To-do App (yata) is a simple, git powered, encrypted, note-taking and task management app.

----
-Currently in design - haven't started it yet.
+*Currently designing - I haven't started it yet.*

 Why another to-do/note app?
 None of them do what I want.
 Here are the features we are looking for: